 LEGO Table Treasure Box Tutorial

 This LEGO Table Treasure box came about by brainstorming how I could make something similar to the LEGO tray play station and yet still different.
-And then I remembered the fun Treasure Chest I made last Christmas.
+And then I remembered the fun Treasure Chest I made a few years ago.
 And how much the kids loved it.
 So I simply combined the two to come up with this LEGO table Treasure box.

-The cool thing about the LEGO table treasure box is that it can be completely closed and locked so it is the ideal portable play system!
+The cool thing about the LEGO table treasure box is that it can be completely closed and locked.
+Making it the ideal portable play system!
 You can take it on trips and kids can play with their LEGO bricks in the car!
 Talk about a brilliant way to keep them occupied!

-And with the built in building plates inside, they can build up their creations in the lid or the base.
-And then when it is time to move, they can store all the LEGO pieces back inside the treasure box and close the lid and flip the latch so it stays closed.
+And with the built-in building plates inside, they can build up their creations in the lid or the base.
+And then when it is time to move, they can store all the LEGO pieces back inside the treasure box, close the lid, and flip the latch so it stays closed.

 And best of all I specifically picked the box with the easy carrying handle!
 So kids can carry their own LEGO table Treasure box around the house, or from place to place.